Outline of My Practice as a Remedial Massage Therapist

 There are many misconceptions about massage therapy.
 The following outlines the basics of what I do as a practicing Remedial Massage Therapist.

 How I came to massage or "Problem in arm.
 Come from shoulder."

-In relation to Sports Massage, suffice it to say I am big, strong and experienced working on athletes of the highest standard.
-I have a massage routine called The Mr Australia Rubdown developed over a decade working on a now five time winner of the Mr Australia body building title...he came second in the world in the IFBB championships last year.
+In relation to Sports Massage, I am experienced working on athletes of the highest standard.
+I have a massage routine called The Mr Australia Rubdown developed over a decade working on a now five time winner of the Mr Australia body building title...he came second in the 2019 IFBB world championships..
 I have been a high performing athlete both as a youth and mature age veteran and have done sports massage treatments for cyclists, tennis and badminton players, runners, triathletes, gymnasts, divers, dancers, martial artists, yoga instructors and Army commandos.
 A dozen or more of these clients have represented their countries in international competition and the Olympics.

 Craniosacral Therapy and Fascial Release

 Simply put, CranioSacral Therapy is the release of fascial restrictions in the cranium, brain and spine.
 The affect of this treatment ultimately extends to the entire body.
 Using the lightest of touch, the degree of movement in these releases is mostly in the order of microns but to the practitioner it can feel like several millimetres of travel are achieved.
 In truth, at times I am not yet sure whether I am sensing movement or energetic pulses, barriers and waves.
 Outcome for the client/patient is profound and even life changing.
 This work is carried out in concert with the Cranial Rhythm of expansion and contraction of the bones of the skull moving at a rate of approximately 5 to 6 cycles per minute.
 This action is thought to be associated with the mechanism of Spino-Cerebrial Fluid production and distribution but there are energetic life forces rhythmically at work here too.